lut0pia/raccoon/docs/README.md

 - Use `Left-Click` to select the sprites you want to edit in the [Sprite Editor](#sprite-editor) or draw in the [Map Editor](#map-editor).
 - Use `Control+C` to copy selected sprites.
 - Use `Control+V` to paste copied sprites.

+## Animation Viewer

+The animation viewer allows you to preview an animation from your current spritesheet selection.
+The spritesheet selection is traversed horizontally left to right and then vertically top to down.

+The `Width` and `Height` inputs control the width and height of the animated sprite.

+The `Interval` input controls the amount of frame between each animation frame.

 ## Map Editor